Dhruvil5995/brain/README.md

 #### The brain tumor detection model used in this application was trained separately and resides in another repository.
 You can find the model repository [here](https://github.com/Dhruvil5995/Brain_Tumor_Detection).

+This is a project for detecting brain tumors using Deep Learning and machine-learning techniques.
+The project includes a dataset of brain MRI images labeled with tumor or non-tumor classes.
+It trains a convolutional neural network (CNN) model to classify the images and make predictions.
+The model is implemented using Python and TensorFlow/Keras.

+Brain tumor detection is a critical task in medical imaging, and deep learning techniques have shown promising results in automating this process.
+This project aims to demonstrate the use of a CNN architecture for classifying brain MRI images as either containing tumors or being tumor-free.

 ## How to Use